Computer Mouse Shoulder Pain: Why It Happens and How to Finally Get Relief

 - Tingling or weakness in the fingers on prolonged use

 If you recognize two or more of those symptoms, your mouse setup is almost certainly a contributing factor.
+Severe pain warrants prompt clinical assessment rather than self-adjustment alone.
 The longer you wait to address it, the harder recovery becomes.

 Action step: Sit at your desk right now and notice where your arm rests when you use your mouse.
 Is it outstretched?
 Unsupported?
 Elevated?
 That observation alone tells you a lot.
 Spend 60 seconds assessing your current posture before reading further.